-In the Scottish Football Association Cup final, held at Hampden Park in Clasgow on Saturday (5 May).
+Background: In the Scottish Football Association Cup final, held at Hampden Park in Clasgow on Saturday (5 May).
 Rangers beet their old rival Celtic by three goals to two.

 For the past eight years, Celtic have dominated Scottish football by heading the Scottish League.
 They have won the cup five times in the past seven years, and were hoping to achieve their third successive League and Cup double.